sorint-academia/weLearn-be/README.md

 # weLearn-be

-Backend for WeLearn project by students from Marcon, Dalmine
+Backend for WeLearn project by students from Marconi, Dalmine